saltybun/salt/SALT.md

 #### Pinning

-You can create `SALT.md` in any folder and use it as a bundle using the `pin` command
+You can create `SALT.md` in any folder and use it as a salt project using the `pin` command

 ```sh
 s pin